Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 - **Global Access to Context:** State classes may need access to the context, which can lead to a global context or dependency injection.

+### Real-World Use Cases

+The State Pattern is valuable in various scenarios, including:

+**Workflow Management:** Managing the workflow of an application with different states and transitions, such as order processing or approval workflows.

+**Game Development:** Implementing game character behaviors that change based on game states, such as "idle," "attacking," or "defending."

+**User Interface (UI):** Handling the behavior of UI components based on different user interactions or application states.

+**Finite State Machines:** Implementing finite state machines for parsing, validation, or network communication.

 ### Points :

 1. In State Design Pattern, each state is connected to another state so that a flow can be created from an initial state to some final state as in finite state machines.